Diophantine tori and nonselfadjoint inverse spectral problems

 \begin{remark} As mentioned above, $\exp(\frac{i}{h}\aad_{G^{(N)}})$ formally represents conjugation by a microlocally defined Fourier integral operator $\exp(\frac{i}{h}G^{(N)})$, and such conjugation microlocally implements the symplectic transformation $\exp H_{G^{(N)}}$.
-To define such operators globally, by means of a suitable weight function, requires care because the Hamilton flow is complex, and one must work on complex deformations of $T^*M$.
-The details are explained in \cite{HSV}. \end{remark}
+To define such operators concretely, so that they act on microlocally defined distributions, one works on the FBI transform side in suitable weighted spaces of holomorphic functions.
+An additional assumption about smoothness in $\epsilon$ is required.
+See \cite{HSV} and the references there. \end{remark}